 Parents and teachers can become frustrated with children who deal with these issues, and misconstrue the problem as laziness or apathy.
-It’s difficult for people with executive functioning challenges to explain what they’re experiencing, as they are often unaware of the problem.
-Their behavior tends to be viewed as anti-social and awkward by peers, which sparks anxiety and causes isolation.
+It’s difficult for people with organizing and planning challenges to explain what they’re experiencing, as they are often unaware of the problem.
+Their behavior tends to be viewed as antisocial and awkward by peers, which sparks anxiety and causes isolation.

-Executive functioning can and will improve with developmentally appropriate exercises that encourage higher-level thinking skills.
-At Little Thinkers Center, we employ several powerful methods to improve executive functioning.
+Challenges in organizing and planning can and will improve with developmentally appropriate exercises that encourage higher-level thinking skills.
+At Little Thinkers Center, we employ several powerful methods to improve efficiency in organizing and planning.
 Logical Thinking games encourage the child to develop planning, strategizing, and decision-making skills.
-Visual Thinking exercises are used to improve the child’s attention and working memory, and overall ability to formulate and execute specific goals.
+Visual Thinking exercises are used to improve the child’s attention, working memory, and overall ability to formulate and execute specific goals.
 General and Discriminative Movement Thinking activities are introduced to address motor coordination and planning.
 These goal-based exercises all help to inhibit impulsive responses, strengthen organization, and increase personal accountability.
-Following our program, our Little Thinkers improve their working memory and attention span, exercise more initiative, decrease emotional meltdowns, and become stronger thinkers.
+Through our program, our Little Thinkers improve their abilities to plan and organize, exercise more initiative, decrease emotional meltdowns, and become stronger thinkers.